google-research/football/README.md

 -  `dump_to_txt.py` - converts trace dump to human-readable form.
 -  `dump_to_video.py` - converts trace dump to a 2D representation video.
 -  `replay.py` - replays a given trace dump using environment.

+## Environment logs
+Environment uses `absl.logging` module for logging.
+You can change logging level by setting --verbosity flag to one of the following values:

+-  `-1` - warning, only warnings and above are logged when problems are encountered,
+-  `0` - info (the default), some per-episode statistics and similar are logged as well,
+-  `1` - debug, additional debugging messages are included.

 ## Frequent Problems & Solutions